-For additional information on using this procedure see the section "Using the bulk import and export procedures" in the Derby Tools and Utilities Guide.
+For additional information on using this procedure, see the section "Importing and exporting data" in the Derby Server and Administration Guide.

 Example importing data into specific columns, using a separate import file for the LOB data

 The following example shows how to import data into several columns of the STAFF table.
 The STAFF table includes a LOB column in a sample database.
 The import file staff.del is a delimited data file.
 The staff.del file contains references that point to a separate file which contains the LOB data.
 The data in the import file is formatted using double quotation marks (") as the string delimiter and a comma (,) as the column delimiter.
 The data will be appended to the existing data in the STAFF table.